ezgigm/cyberdata_capstone/README.md

 ### Repository Guide

-- #### Augmented Data for Anti-Spoofing : can be found [here.](https://github.com/ezgigm/cyberdata_capstone/blob/main/dataset%20for%20anti-spoofing.zip)
+- #### Augmented Data for Anti-Spoofing :

+  It can be found [here.](https://github.com/ezgigm/cyberdata_capstone/blob/main/dataset%20for%20anti-spoofing.zip)

 - #### Notebooks